Two-Guys-and-a-Gal/NLP-Project/README.md

    + A General Audience
 - How will it be used?
    + To display a process that can be duplicated to use Natural Language Processing to sift through large amounts of text in order to classify the text.
-- How will I know I'm done?
+- How will we know we're done?
    + When a model is constructed that can predict accurate programming language better than baseline in addition to deliverables being complete.
-- What is my MVP?
+- What is our MVP?
    + Work through the Data Science Pipeline to produce ONE single model that performs better than baseline to accurately predict the programming language.
-- How will I know it's good enough?
+- How will we know it's good enough?
    + If the exploratory process delivers data-backed insights and the modeling process produces a model to perform better than baseline.